cmu-sei/usersim/docs/developer-guide.md

 On Windows, Python 3.5 requires the Visual Studio 2015 runtime or newer.
 As a developer, the Python 3.5 installer for Windows should also install this on your development system.
-However, any system to which you distribute a bundled version of the UserSim may raise a missing DLL error, and this is probably the source of the problem.
+However, any system to which you distribute a bundled version of the UserSim may raise a missing DLL error, and this is probably the source of the problem. **Note that you will need to match the x86 version with a 32-bit Python, and the x64 version with a 64-bit Python.**

 # Code Style